 Transfer the contents to the greased tray.
 Pat and smoothen the top and sprinkle finely chopped nuts over it, if desired.
 Or you can roll it between two parchment sheets and cut it to desired size and shape.

 Turn the burfi dough into an 11 inch log and then pinch and divide it to attain nine equal sized portions.

 Roll them into balls and make them while the dough is still warm.
 (If the dough is drying out, add a teaspoon or two of milk and mix everything well.
-Add milk gradually and very little by little else the dough will turn very sticky and you will have to cook it again) Set aside while we melt chocolate.
+Add milk gradually and little by little else the dough will turn very sticky and you will have to cook it again) Set aside while we melt the chocolate.

 Melt chocolate in a bowl over bain marie.
 Stir gently and remove the bowl from heat.
 Cover a baking sheet with parchment paper or butter paper and set aside.

 One by one, dip each ball in chocolate, allow the excess to drip away and transfer each chocolate covered ball on the baking sheet.
 If you wish to garnish them with nuts or rose petals or any other embellishments, do it when the chocolate is beginning to set on the top and not before that.